Mobile vaccination clinics continue in Madison County

 The Madison County Health Department says the county is still at a high rate of transmission, as new cases of COVID-19 continue to rack up.
 Positivity rates are climbing, as are deaths, but a spokesperson for the department says you can still get a vaccine at a number of places.

-Madison County Health Department Spokesperson Amy Yeager tells the Big Z the numbers are just too high.
+Madison County Health Department Spokesperson Amy Yeager said the numbers are just too high.

-Anyone who is 12 or older is eligible for the COVID-19 vaccine, although minors must be accompanied by a parent or legal guardian.
-For more information about getting a vaccine, call (618) 692-8954 ext.
-2, or follow the link: https://www.co.madison.il.us/departments/health/index.php
+Anyone 12 or older is eligible for the COVID-19 vaccine, although minors must be accompanied by a parent or legal guardian.
+For more information about getting a vaccine, call (618) 692-8954, ext.
+2, or visit https://www.co.madison.il.us/departments/health/index.php